-This blog posts annually about Veterans Day, so it seems appropriate to mention the day for those currently serving.
-It's actually a full week, beginning the second Saturday in May and ending the third Sunday in May, with Armed Forces Day itself the third Saturday in May.
+This blog posts annually about Veterans Day, which celebrates all veterans of service in the U.S. military whether living or dead, and Memorial Day, which celebrates those who died while in that service.
+Therefore, it also posts about the day for those currently serving.
+Which is neither of those, and actually not a day but a full week, beginning the second Saturday in May and ending the third Sunday in May, with Armed Forces Day itself the third Saturday in May.

 Originally, each branch of the military held its own day, and weren't branches of a unified military either.
 After World War Two, the US armed forces were unified in a new, single branch of government, the Department of Defense.
 Armed Forces Day was created to reflect that change, which was announced on 31 August 1949 and celebrated for the first time on 20 May 1950.